Atmo26/crisisheroine/Custom Rules.md

 Source: http://beemoon.x.fc2.com/HCL42.html

 A rule for when you want to roleplay the erotic part first and the battle later.
+Useful for that "lewd monster of the week" games.

 ### Session Flow